Candace Carnahan

 Inspirational Speaker

-Carnahan’s path as a speaker resulted from a devastating workplace incident in which she lost her leg at the age of 21.
-It was an incident that could have taken her life, and it was completely preventable.
-Since that day more than 20 years ago, Carnahan has continually challenged herself, both personally and professionally.
-Outside of her work she has taken the road less-travelled — literally — including trekking the 500-mile Camino de Santiago.
+Candace Carnahan’s path as a safety advocate resulted from a devastating workplace incident in which she lost her leg at the age of 21.
+That day could have taken her life, and it was completely preventable.
+One step changed her life.

-With nothing more than a microphone and a breadth of stories, Carnahan captivates.
-She is just as at home on conference stages as she is on offshore rigs, or production facilities — anywhere employees are making decisions about their safety.
-More than half a million people worldwide have already experienced Carnahan’s keynotes and sessions, and she is constantly finding ways to connect and provoke real change in attitudes.
-Her mantra “See Something.
-Say Something” ends each of her talks, leaving her audiences ready to ignite the “courage to care”, to act, and to be safe.
+With nothing more than a microphone and a breadth of stories, Candace captivates.
+She is just as at home on conference stages as she is on offshore rigs, or production facilities – anywhere employees are making decisions about their safety.

 Virtual or Live Presentations: